Staff-Led Audubon Coastal Bird Surveys - Front Beach, Ocean Springs, MS-ACBS

 Front Beach, Ocean Springs, MS-ACBS

-Join Audubon volunteers and staff to count and document coastal bird species.
+Join Audubon staff to count and document coastal bird species.
 This survey provides valuable data for addressing the conservation needs of coastal birds that breed, migrate and winter along the Mississippi Gulf Coast.

 Duration: 1.5 hours

 Site Description: This site is characterized by open sand, artificial pier and jetty structures, with live oaks lining a relatively quiet street.
 Small patches of marsh occur throughout the transect.
 The most frequent birds seen are gulls, pelicans, and terns, which sit on all of the artificial structures.
 Small suburban birds such as shrikes, crows, starlings, and doves are common.
 The small patches of marsh have kingfishers and herons.
 Shorebirds such as killdeer, sanderlings, ruddy turnstones, and American oystercatchers are common.
 The harbor system often has abundant wintering waterfowl.